thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 results.
-For example, when material properties such as the Young Modulus or the Poission ratio, are required by the behaviour, those are generally defined in the solver input file by an array of values and potentiel checks are limited to the size of the array.
+For example, when material properties such as the Young Modulus or the Poission ratio, are required by the behaviour, those are generally defined in the solver input file by an array of values and potential checks are limited to the size of the array.
 An user may thus invert two material properties.
-If those two material properties have the same order of magnitudes, computations might lead to a physically consistent result, altough a wrong result.
+If those two material properties have the same order of magnitudes, computations might lead to a physically consistent result, despite this result being false.

 `MGIS` introduces a very different approach: the user only declares the shared library, the behaviour and the modelling hypothesis